 Cyberattacks can both slow down your system and steal the data on your computers which leads to reducing the speed of ongoing operations.
 The reason is that your team would be involved in unwanted processes such as restoring the stolen or damaged data and fixing the relevant issues caused by the cyberattacks.

 With the correct and proper precautions, it is possible for you and your team members to eliminate these roadblocks and increase their productivity by spending time on profitable tasks.
-In addition to that, you can also use a time tracking tool that can boost your team's productivity.
+In addition to that, you can also use a time tracking tool or computer usage tracker that can boost your team's productivity.

 In addition, since online businesses deal with online financial activities, a cybersecurity strategy can minimize the threats associated with financial transactions.
 You must be aware that a data breach can bring your business to a halt that can cause irrecoverable results such as losing revenue, customer distrust, etc.